suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Data%20missing%20values%20plot.jpg"/>

-The histogram shows the distribution of output target values which are nothing but the difficulty scores.
-Since the difficulty scores are normalized, we have output in the form of floating point numbers.
-This shows the overall concentration of various difficulty scores across a range of values.
+The histogram illustrates the distribution of difficulty scores, which are represented as normalized floating-point numbers.
+It provides an overview of how the different difficulty scores are spread across a range of values, indicating the overall concentration or frequency of each score.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Target%20output%20histogram%202.jpg"/>